The Porter Cable Polisher is a top rated car buffer that

 "Many guys get hung up on endless searching looking for the "best" of anything.
 It is a common problem and I get the struggle.
 To simplify things I simply tell people to do your research, but you gotta pull the trigger at some point.
 And just know that if you really get into it, you will be buying another polisher down the road.
 Trust me; you won't be able to help yourself

 So just start, get your feet wet, and develop your skills and interest.
 Then you can over-think it as you progress in your interest and skill set.
-But if you keep analyzing and never pulling the trigger, you will remain in this holding pattern indefinitely."
+But if you keep analyzing and never pull the trigger, you will remain in this holding pattern indefinitely."